nxskok/pasias/docs/18-anova-revisited.md

 and then we remove the first column, which represents the contrast that we didn't want anyway (what Howell calls "deaugmenting"):
 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">We are working with R matrices here rather than data frames, so we access elements, rows and columns using the square bracket notation: inside the square brackets, we put first the numbers of the rows we want, then a comma, then the numbers of the columns.
 There are two special pieces of notation, both of which I use here: leaving the row or column slot blank means all the rows or all the columns, and using a negative row or column number means all the rows or columns except the one(s) named.
-Thus my notation here is all the rows, and all the columns except for the first one.</span>
+Thus my notation here is all the rows, and all the columns except for the first one.
+You can access data frames this way too, but the Tidyverse makes it much easier.</span>

 ```r